Simon Richard Green (born 25 August 1955) is a British Science Fiction and fantasy author.

 In 2017, after informing readers of his diagnosis with diabetes, Green announced his intention to wrap up his then-ongoing novel series, the better to avert Orphaned Series should his health worsen.
 Short stories featuring the Nightside, the Droods, the Carnacki Institute, and so forth will continue, and characters from past and present series will still make cameos in Green's future stand-alone novels and open-ended Ishmael Jones Mysteries, because "that's what I do".

 This writer provides examples of:

-- Author Appeal: Expect a love of The Sixties to crop up in any modern fantasy series he writes.
+- Author Appeal: Expect a love of The '60s to crop up in any modern fantasy series he writes.

-- Catch Phrase: In all three of his urban fantasy series, he uses variations on "Needs must, when the devil drives" and "Suddenly and messily."
+- Author Catch Phrase: Throughout his urban fantasy series, he uses variations on "Needs must, when the devil drives" and "Suddenly and messily."
 And when we say variations on the first one, we mean he's gotten pretty damn creative.
 Also, he loves to have his characters to use their over-the-top reputations to intimidate their foes.

 - blank always lies; unless the truth hurts more.

 - Why this is hell, nor am I out of it.